vbotka/ansible-collection-freebsd/docs/source/examples/310/example.rst

 ^^^^^^^^

 Audit basic configuration of Ansible clients using the role `vbotka.freebsd.postinstall`_.
 The role is idempotent.
 Successful result means no changes are reported.
-Implement the same configuration as the example :ref:`example_200`.
+This example implements the same configuration as the example :ref:`example_200`.

 Tree
 ^^^^